THEREALUNREAL/THEREALUNREAL.github.io/about.md

 <p>Since very young age I enjoy being in my own world and I guess that helped shape my passion for Level Design.
 I've always loved playing games and exploring their environments.
 I started with consoles but later moved to PC and quickly jumped into mapping.
 I eventually surrounded myself with people from all diferent areas of game modding who taught me a lot!</p>

-</p>I've always tried to remain active, whenever time allows.
+<p>I've always tried to remain active, whenever time allows.
 I've participated and won multiple mapping contests.
 Nowadays I try to find time to work on indie games and participating in Game Jams and Game Dev related events.</p>

 <font size="6">Achievements:</font>